mahmoud/lithoxyl/docs/index.rst

 ========

-Lithoxyl is a next-generation instrumentation toolkit for Python applications, offering a semantic approach to logging and metrics collection.
+Lithoxyl is a next-generation instrumentation toolkit for Python applications, offering a semantic, action-oriented approach to logging and metrics collection.
 Lithoxyl integration is compact and performant, minimizing impact on codebase readability and system performance.

 Sections
 --------